dalyIsaac/Whim/docs/configure/core/keybinds.md

 A key modifier is a key that is pressed in combination with another key to perform a specific action.
 The `bindings` property is a list of keybinds that map a command to a key combination.

-Key modifiers can be any of the following:
+Key modifiers are typically one of the following:

 - `Ctrl`
 - `Control`